- About Us

 The Department of Chemistry at the University of Minnesota (UMN) provides a world-class education through classroom teaching and cutting-edge research.
 As a central, core discipline in science and engineering, chemistry is critical for solving society's most important problems and making significant positive impacts on human health, energy, and the environment.
 The UMN Department of Chemistry has been a national and international leader throughout its history.
 A wide range of companies and academic institutions from across the world hire our graduates and collaborate with us on research.
 Department of Chemistry alumni have enormous societal impact as academicians, K-12 teachers, scientists and managers in industrial and government laboratories, lawyers, public policy advocates, entrepreneurs, and in a diverse array of other fields.

 Our faculty members have received many prestigious awards.
 Six members of the department have been members of the National Academy of Sciences and one has received a Nobel Prize.
 Our award-winning faculty includes recipients of the F. Albert Cotton Award in Synthetic Inorganic Chemistry (John Ellis); Analytical Chemistry Award (Peter Carr); Peter Debye Award in Physical Chemistry (Donald Truhlar); Ralph F. Hirschmann Award in Peptide Chemistry (George Barany); Alfred Bader Award in Bioinorganic or Bioorganic Chemistry (Lawrence Que Jr.); and Carl Marvel Award in Creative Polymer Chemistry (Marc Hillmyer).
-Two faculty members are Regents Professors (Que and Truhlar); one is member of the National Academy of Sciences (Truhlar); and eight are University Distinguished McKnight Professors.
-Seven faculty members serve as editors for top chemistry journals, playing a key role in the worldwide dissemination of scientific knowledge.
+Three faculty members are Regents Professors (Timothy Lodge, Que and Truhlar); one is member of the National Academy of Sciences (Truhlar); and eight are University Distinguished McKnight Professors.
+Nine faculty members serve as editors for top chemistry journals, playing a key role in the worldwide dissemination of scientific knowledge.

 Ten current faculty members have won teaching awards and are members of the Distinguished Academy of Teaching at the University of Minnesota, attesting to the outstanding quality of instruction provided in the department.
 Forefront instructional methods are used to enhance learning throughout the curriculum, from the introductory general chemistry level to the most advanced graduate courses.
 These include peer-to-peer mentoring, active learning, process oriented guided inquiry, and fun and informative demonstrations of chemistry in action.